After we had to leave Australia our next destination was Bali.

 - A few small warungs that offered vegan food

 - Tempeh was hard to find as it was considered the “food of the old” that was no longer “in”

 So our expectancies for this visit were quite forked.
-A lot has changed, some not.
+A lot has changed, some things have remained the same.

 Our journey began in Canggu.
 Bali has no garbage disposal (yet) and is full of trash.
 This is burned privately in the gardens (it stinks of burnt plastic), sewage flows past the roadside and then directly across the beach into the sea.

 While we were swimming in Berawa once, the sea suddenly turned red-brown, and we quickly left.
-On the beach, the stray dogs leave their “poops” indiscriminately and a lot of rubbish lies around, which wasn’t very exciting.
+On the beach, the street dogs leave their “shops” indiscriminately and a lot of garbage lies around, which makes the whole experience not exactly exciting.

 The sea is a pleasure for surfers there, and if you can swim well, then you can go in for fun.
 In any case, it once pulled my feet away and swirled me around, and that was really a bit shocking.
 Our daughter did not dare to go into the sea, which was certainly good for her.
 So she stayed on the edge and played with the waves coming in.

 There were some nice places to go out to eat.
 Either in the more expensive restaurants/cafés, which offer really delicious vegan food, but also in super-cheap local restaurants, which can prepare their food vegan according to the guests’ wishes.
 The kids even were allowed to help to prepare our food in one of the food stalls.